 Stop censoring yourself, let the market determine your fate.
 Put your ideas out in the open.
 Click To Tweet

 You don’t have to have huge resources to accomplish great things.
-Your number one resource is faith –… Click To Tweet
+Your number one resource is faith – that confident belief things will happen as envisaged.
+Click To Tweet